lrcfmd/FUSE-stable/fuse_v2/example_input_files/README.txt

 optimised using SPPs and 2) the SPP optimised structure is then re-optimised using VASP, with the final energy taken from VASP.

+5. "fgen-chgnet": As experiment 1, but local optimisation is performed in two stages: 1) structures are locally optimised using
+ChgNET, and 2) the structure is re-optimised using VASP, with the final energy taken from VASP.

+6. "mlgen-chgnet": Similar to experiment 2, but local optimisation is performed in two stages: 1) structures are locally optimised using
+ChgNET, and 2) the structure is re-optimised using VASP, with the final energy taken from VASP.
+The inital ranking of structures generated from the ML model computed using single point energy calculations using ChgNET.

 Once you have chosen the calculation you wish to perform, copy the appropriate example input file & edit the required input parameters.

 All of the example inputs have been configured for starting a fresh calculation for Ca3Ti2O7.